enzoant/Data-Analysis-Portfolio/Retail analysis with Python/README.md

 ## Project Overview

 This project analyzes a retail dataset to uncover insights into customer purchasing behavior.
 The dataset contains transactional data, including product details, quantities sold, prices, and customer identifiers.
-The main objective is to clean, pr ocess, and visualize the data to extract meaningful insights.
+The main objective is to clean, process, and visualize the data to extract meaningful insights.

 ## Key Steps